markmourad26/Simple-Perception-Stack-for-Self-Driving-Cars/README.md

 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-The images for camera calibration are stored in the folder called `camera_cal`.
-The images in `test_images` are for testing your pipeline on single frames.
+The image for camera calibration are stored in the folder called `camera_cal`.
+The images in `test_images` are for testing the pipeline on single frames.

 ## Usage: